photographing of the Shiawassee River from Holly to Chesaning, has

 in Color is a fall adventure paddling the Shiawassee to see the color

-Saturday in October and is a last paddle of the warmer weather for most
+alternate for bad weather and is a last paddle of the warmer weather

 Walks are typically held in January or February.We move the location from place to place

 each year so as to experience the wonders of different trails while

 events are usually pot luck and intended as social events to get to